 Hotel Savoy Prague

 In a historic building dating back to the early 1900s, the luxury 5-star Hotel Savoy is a 5-minute walk from Prague Castle and its gardens.
 Many other popular sights in Prague, like the Strahov Monastery or the Petřín Hill with its lookout tower and gardens, are within walking distance.

 The cozy Hradčany Restaurant serves traditional Czech and international cuisine.
-Delicious meals, personal service and live piano music under the open roof create the amazing atmosphere of the restaurant.
+Delicious meals, personal service, and live piano music under the open roof create an amazing atmosphere in the restaurant.

 Guests can also enjoy cocktails in the Art Deco-style lobby bar or the Anglo-Saxon fireplace library, a 100-year-old clock, and hundreds of books.

 If you arrive by rail, you can also find a significant number of Prague hotels in the immediate vicinity of the Prague Central Station.
 For example, the luxurious Esplanade Prague Hotel offers a lovely stay in a stunning 1927 Art-Nouveau building.

 Opposite the State Opera, this luxurious 5-star hotel is just a 2-minute walk from Wenceslas Square and a 5-minute walk from Prague Main Train Station.

 The air-conditioned rooms at the Esplanade Prague Hotel feature elegant wooden furniture and large Carrara marble bathrooms.
 Facilities include a flat-screen satellite TV and a minibar.